-Further, the Berge-Hopkins letter does not change the result of this case.
+Further, the Berge-Hopkins Letter does not change the result of this case.
 As indicated by Referee Gerald E. Wallin in Third Division Award 40802:

 "Our careful review of the so-called Berge-Hopkins December 11, 1981 Letter of Understanding shows that it speaks in general terms.
-However, the second paragraph of Scope Rule 1(B) recognizes five specific situations in which the Carrier is permitted to contract out work otherwise reserved to scope-covered employees in nonemergency circumstances.
+However, the second paragraph of Scope Rule 1(B) recognizes five specific situations in which the Carrier is permitted to contract out work otherwise reserved to scope-covered employees in non-emergency circumstances.
 One of those exceptions permits the contracting of work when the Carrier does not own specialized equipment.
-The equipment ownership exception does not require the Carrier to try to lease equipment for operation of its forces.
+The equipment ownership exception does not require the Carrier to try to lease equipment for operation by its forces.
 It is undisputed that the Carrier did not own any off-track cranes.
 In addition, there is no proven contention that Carrier forces were qualified to operate such crane equipment.

-The clash between the general language of the December 11, 1981 Letter of Understanding and the specific language of the Scope Rule 1(B) requires an interpretation by the Board.
+The clash between the general language of the December 11, 1981 Letter of Understanding and the specific language of Scope Rule 1(B) requires an interpretation by the Board.
 Traditionally, such conflicts are resolved in favor of the specific terminology.
-Accordingly, we find that the specific language of the Scope Rule 1 prevails over the general language of the Berge-Hopkins December 11, 1981 Letter of Understanding that may be in conflict."
+Accordingly, we find that the specific language of Scope Rule 1 prevails over the general language of the Berge-Hopkins December 11, 1981 Letter of Understanding that may be in conflict."

-Based on the record evidence, as well as the above-cited precedent, we cannot find that the use of the contracted equipment and employees violated the Agreement.
+Based on the evidence, as well as the above-cited precedent, we cannot find that the use of the contracted equipment violated the Agreement.
 The burden was on the Organization to prove that a violation occurred, and it failed to do so.
 The Board concludes that the Notice was proper and that it was appropriate for the Carrier to contract out the work.
-Further, we cannot find that the Berge-Hopkins Letter was determinative in this matter.
-Accordingly, the instant claim must be denied.
+Further, we cannot find that the Berge-Hopkins Letter is determinative.
+Therefore, the instant claim is denied.